 The Guide applies to all grants administered by the government sector.
 The Guide does not apply to local government or SOCs.
-However, where local government or other third parties administer grants on behalf of the NSW Government, officials must satisfy themselves that there are practices and procedures in place for the administration of the grants consistent with the key principles and requirements of the Guide, with appropriate adaptations as necessary.
+However, where local government or other third parties administer grants on behalf of the NSW Government, officials must satisfy themselves that there are practices and procedures in place for the administration of the grants consistent with the key principles and requirements of the Guide, with appropriate adaptations as necessary.1 This may be achieved, for example, through the terms of engagement between the NSW Government agency and the relevant third party or the grant agreement (if applicable).
+These arrangements should be considered at the planning and design stage.

-Boards and other committees established under NSW legislation may be involved in grants administration, including by providing advice to Ministers or officials who exercise the expenditure functions of government.
+NSW Government boards and committees may be involved in grants administration, including by providing advice to Ministers or officials who exercise the expenditure functions of government.
 The Guide applies to Ministers and officials carrying out those functions.
 All parties involved in grants administration for or on behalf of the NSW Government are encouraged to adhere to the Guide.